Boat on water below buildings

 Tiled Street Art in Porto, Portugal

-After breakfast, we had a rendezvous at the train station around 10 a.m. for a Free Walking Tour of Porto.
+After breakfast, we met at the train station around 10 a.m. for a Free Walking Tour of Porto.

 Little did we know we would spend two great hours learning more about Porto.